 Some consumer reviews are claiming this is the album of a band you'll want to say you knew them when.
 Sarathan Records might agree, given the boutique label says it knew it would sign them halfway into the second song during a live performance.
 There isn't much to argue about.
 It sets the bar for the best debut album out this year.

-My Goodness is available on iTunes.
-You can also find the self-titled debut on Amazon.
+My Goodness has become hard to find, but the self-titled debut is still listed at Barnes & Noble.
 Schneider and Jacobsen say they are anxious to get on the road to share the album.
 Most of the songs sound like they have jam sessions built in, even if they are surprisingly tight in their structuring.